ActionCactus/halo-sdk/src/api-blueprints.md

 + `name` (string, optional) - A human readable name assigned to the project.
 Required to create.
 + `description` (string, optional) - An optional human readable description assigned to the project.
 + `topics` (array[string], optional) - A collection of topics that the subscription should listen for.
 Required to create.
-+ `dispatcher` (string, optional) - The ID of the dispatcher that the broadcast messages should be passed to.
++ `dispatcher` (Extension, optional) - The dispatcher extension that the broadcast messages should be passed to.
 Required to create.
-+ `protocol` (Dispatcher Protocol, optional) - The dispatcher protocol settings that should be passed to the dispatcher with the broadcast message.
++ `protocol` (Setting, optional) - The dispatcher protocol settings that should be passed to the dispatcher with the broadcast message.
 See Dispatcher Protocol model for more information.
 + `createdAt` (string, optional) - A timestamp of when the resource was created.
 The format is: "yyyy-MM-dd'T'HH:mm:ssZ" e.g. "2016-02-14T16:32:47-0500"
 + `updatedAt` (string, optional) - A timestamp of when the resource was last updated.
 The format is: "yyyy-MM-dd'T'HH:mm:ssZ" e.g. "2016-02-14T16:32:47-0500"